Probable-Futures/docs/data-api-calls.md

 ---
 layout: data-layout
-title: Calling the API
+title: Calling the data API
 nav_order: 2
-parent: Data API
+parent: Data
 ---

-## Calling the API
+# Calling the data API

-The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:
+The data API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:

-1. Location data, in any of the following formats (required)
+### 1. Location data, in any of the following formats (required)

 - `longitude`: Type: number.
 Valid longitudes should be between -180 and 180.
 - `latitude`: Type: number.
 Valid latitudes should be between -90 and 90.